-The center for environmental film making, has in its own capacity, educated masses through short videos, photos and documentaries, about conservation in Cameroon, biodiversity, Agriculture, education, health and is still carrying out these activities, as the center strives to grow bigger and better through funding and support.
+The center for environmental film making, has in its own capacity to educate masses through short videos, photos and documentaries, about conservation in Cameroon, biodiversity, agriculture, education, health and is still carrying out these activities, as the center strives to grow bigger and better through funding and support.

 The center is working to partner with Universities, film industries, organizations, the media and NGOs to bolster its work.

 The Center for Environmental Film making and Photography is one of the very few active centers in Cameroon, which focuses on green journalism, which has been highly neglected in the country.
 The center also aims in training young graduates in environmental reporting, by organizing workshops on environmental reporting, organizing environmental photography contests and essays.

 CEFIP in the meantime only focuses on Cameroon, which is the melting pot of culture and known as Africa immature, which is one of the world’s greatest biodiversity hotspots.

 In the next 15 years, the center aims at establishing a Green television just like National Geography, which will expose Africa’s hidden treasures, entertain, educate and save the world.